Jayasagar/audiologist-crm/README.md

 ** Push to artifactory repo

 ## Solution approach
-Going to build micro service architecture
+Idea is to use micro service architecture to name few components could be

-### Components
 * crm-repository
 * crm-java-sdk (Could be public facing or internal)
 * crm-backend